 The wisest course of action when your claim is denied is to contact an attorney in Augusta who specializes in workers’ compensation claims to discuss your options.

-What are my options if my Augusta workers comp claim is denied?
+Should I hire a workers comp attorney if my Augusta workers comp claim is denied?

 You can appeal the decision if your employer denies your claim.
 You will need a detailed written explanation about why your claim was denied.
 Then, you can file an appeal with the Georgia State Board of Workers’ Compensation.
 You will need to do this within one year of the injury to avoid missing the statute of limitations.
 There will then be an administrative hearing to determine whether the claim denial was appropriate based on medical evidence and witness testimony.